hyperspy/hyperspy-bundle/README.md

 ### Differences with Anaconda/Miniconda

-* Include the packages mentioned above
+* Include the libraries and software mentioned above.
-* The conda packages are download from the *conda-forge* and *anaconda main* channels in this order of priority and these channels are set up in the installed environment.
+* The packages are download from the [*conda-forge*](https://conda-forge.org) channel only to avoid incompatibilities between the anaconda defaults and conda-forge channels.
+* Include the `mamba` package manager, as faster alternative to `conda`.
+* A configuration file `condarc` is added in the root folder of the installation to save the channels setting and pin the blas implementation.
 * Adds context menu entries (right-click shortcut) to start the *Jupyter Notebook*, *Jupyter Lab* or *Juypter QtConsole*.
   See [start_jupyter_cm](https://github.com/hyperspy/start_jupyter_cm) for details.
 * Remove context menu entries when uninstalling on Windows only.
 For Linux and MaxOSX, no uninstall is provided and